-Why Predictive Analytics in B2B E-commerce is critical
+B2B E-commerce Analytics: Why Predictive Analytics is now critical

 The sale of products and services via B2B platforms is on the rise.
 However, precisely because of the intense competition for comparable offers there, companies should automatically analyze their customer data to enable a personalized customer experience and identify churn risks.